sparkfun/Si7021_Breakout/Libraries/README.md

 SparkFun HTU21D Libraries
 =================================

 Libraries for use in different environments.

 Directory Contents
 -------------------
  Arduino - [Arduino IDE](httpwww.arduino.ccenMainSoftware) libraries

 License Information
 -------------------

-This product is open source!
+This product is _**open source**_!

-The code is beerware; if you see me (or any other SparkFun employee) at the local, and you've found our code helpful, please buy us a round!
-Please use, reuse, and modify these files as you see fit.
-Please maintain attribution to SparkFun Electronics and release anything derivative under the same license.
+Please review the LICENSE.md file for license information.

+If you have any questions or concerns on licensing, please contact techsupport@sparkfun.com.

 Distributed as-is; no warranty is given.

 - Your friends at SparkFun.

+_<COLLABORATION CREDIT>_

 Update Library Instructions:
 ----------------------------
 To get the most up-to-date version of the library, you must run the following git subtree commands.

 $git subtree pull -P Libraries/Arduino --squash https://github.com/sparkfun/SparkFun_HTU21D_Breakout_Arduino_Library.git master